 The effects of the net pension liability of changes in individual assumptions can be measured.
-For instance, it is estimated that a one year increase in life expectancy would approximately increase the Employers Defined Benefit Obligation by around 3-5%.
+For instance, it is estimated that a one year increase in expectancy would increase approximately the Employers Defined Benefit Obligation around 3-5%.
 However the assumptions interact in complex ways.

-During 2020/21 the Council's actuary advised that the net pensions liability had increased by £43.311 million as a result of estimates being corrected as a result of experience of £11.565 million and £31.746 million attributable to of the updating assumptions.
+During 2020/21 the Council's actuary advised that the net pensions liability had increased by £43.311 million as a result of estimates being corrected as a result of experience of £11.565 million and £31.746 million attributable to updating of the assumptions.